core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Request-Response Binding {#req-resp-bind}

 A fundamental requirement of secure REST operations is that the client can bind a response to a particular request.
 If this is not ensured, a client may erroneously associate the wrong response to a request.
-The wrong response may be an old response for the same resource or for a completely different resource (see e.g. Section 2.3 of {{I-D.mattsson-core-coap-actuators}}).
+The wrong response may be an old response for the same resource or a response for a completely different resource (see e.g. Section 2.3 of {{I-D.mattsson-core-coap-actuators}}).
 For example, a request for the alarm status "GET /status" may be associated to a prior response "on", instead of the correct response "off".

 In HTTPS, this type of binding is always assured by the ordered and reliable delivery as well as mandating that the server sends responses in the same order that the requests were received.
 The same is not true for CoAP where the server (or an attacker) can return responses in any order and where there can be any number of responses to a request (see e.g. {{RFC7641}}).
 In CoAP, concurrent requests are differentiated by their Token.
 Note that the CoAP Message ID cannot be used for this purpose since those are typically different for REST request and corresponding response in case of "separate response", see Section 2.2 of {{RFC7252}}.

 CoAP {{RFC7252}} does not treat Token as a cryptographically important value and does not give stricter guidelines than that the Tokens currently "in use" SHOULD (not SHALL) be unique.
 If used with a security protocol not providing bindings between requests and responses (e.g. DTLS and TLS) Token reuse may result in situations where a client matches a response to the wrong request.
 Note that mismatches can also happen for other reasons than a malicious attacker, e.g. delayed delivery or a server sending notifications to an uninterested client.

 A straightforward mitigation is to mandate clients to not reuse Tokens until the traffic keys have been replaced.
-One easy way to accomplish this is to implement the Token as a counter starting at zero for each new or rekeyed secure connection.
+The following section formalizes that.

 ## Updated Token Processing Requirements for Clients

 As described in {{req-resp-bind}}, the client must be able to verify that a response corresponds to a particular request.
 This section updates the Token processing requirements for clients in {{RFC7252}} to always assure a cryptographically secure binding of responses to requests for secure REST operations like "coaps".
 The Token processing for servers is not updated.
 Token processing in Section 5.3.1 of {{RFC7252}} is updated by adding the following text:

 When CoAP is used with a security protocol not providing bindings between requests and responses, the Tokens have cryptographic importance.
 The client MUST make sure that Tokens are not used in a way so that responses risk being associated with the wrong request.

-One easy way to accomplish this is to implement the Token (or part of the Token) as a sequence number starting at zero for each new or rekeyed secure connection, this approach SHOULD be followed.
+One easy way to accomplish this is to implement the Token (or part of the Token) as a sequence number starting at zero for each new or rekeyed secure connection.
+This approach SHOULD be followed.

 # Security Considerations {#sec-cons}

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of the Echo option (except when using counting Echo values).
 If no true random number generator is available, a truly random seed must be provided from an external source.
-As each pseudorandom number must only be used once, an implementation needs to get a new truly random seed after reboot, or continously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.
+As each pseudorandom number must only be used once, an implementation needs to get a new truly random seed after reboot, or continously store state in nonvolatile memory.
+See ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.

 A single active Echo value with 64 (pseudo-)random bits gives the same theoretical security level as a 64-bit MAC (as used in e.g. AES_128_CCM_8).
 Unless a counting Echo value is used, the Echo option value MUST contain 32 (pseudo-)random bits that are not predictable for any other party than the server, and SHOULD contain 64 (pseudo-)random bits.
 A server MAY use different security levels for different uses cases (client aliveness, request freshness, state synchronization, network address reachability, etc.).

 The security provided by the Echo and Request-Tag options depends on the security protocol used.
 CoAP and HTTP proxies require (D)TLS to be terminated at the proxies.
 The proxies are therefore able to manipulate, inject, delete, or reorder options or packets.
 The security claims in such architectures only hold under the assumption that all intermediaries are fully trusted and have not been compromised.

 Counting Echo values can only be used to show freshness relative to numbered events, and are the legitimate case for Echo values shorter than four bytes, which are not necessarily secret.
-They MUST only be used when the request Echo values are integrity protected.
+They MUST NOT be used unless the request Echo values are integrity protected.

 Servers SHOULD use a monotonic clock to generate timestamps and compute round-trip times.
 Use of non-monotonic clocks is not secure as the server will accept expired Echo option values if the clock is moved backward.
 The server will also reject fresh Echo option values if the clock is moved forward.
 Non-monotonic clocks MAY be used as long as they have deviations that are acceptable given the freshness requirements.
 If the deviations from a monotonic clock are known, it may be possible to adjust the threshold accordingly.